We can issue an official Invitation Letter that will bear the stamp of IMCAS Head Office which you can use to obtain your visa.

 As such, IMCAS reserves the right to alter or modify the advertised speakers, exhibitions and sessions if necessary, without liability.
 Any substitutions or alterations will be updated on our portal and notified as soon as possible.

-But, and because "Something good comes out of every crisis" (Dave Pelzer), our physical conferences are now doubled with a complete virtual experience.
-Indeed, while our excitement for human contact is palpable, we also understand that some participants may still be under a home travel ban and may not be able to attend the congress physically.
-Those participants will be offered with the possibility of switching from a physical badge to a virtual one to ensure that attendees across the world do not miss anything out.
+But, and because "Something good comes out of every crisis" (Dave Pelzer), our physical events are now doubled with a full virtual experience.
+Indeed, while our excitement for human contact is palpable, we also understand that some participants may still be under a home travel ban and may not be able to attend the congress in-person.
+Those participants will be offered the choice of a physical badge or a virtual one to ensure that attendees across the world do not miss anything out.

 Should it be really impossible to hold a physical conference, then the conference will go virtual only.

-• If the conference format is a “hybrid" one: speaker participation is by default a physical one at the dedicated conference venue.
+• If the conference is held "in-person": speakers will attend in-person at the dedicated conference venue.

 This change in format will be our last resort option and followed through with communication and policies that are clear, precise and fair for our speakers, delegates and sponsors.